TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-structured-concurrency.md

 # withScope

 The client's main interaction with the scope system is via the `withScope` utility function.
-It establishes a new lexical scope, executes a body lambda function and waits for completion of any tasks started in the scope before exiting.
+It establishes a new lexical scope, executes a body lambda function and waits for completion of any tasks started in the scope.

 ```ts
 await withScope(parentScope, (scope) => {